bioglaze/aether3d/README.md

 ## iOS
   - Build Aether3D_iOS in Engine.
 It creates a framework.
+  - Copy the framework into your desktop.
-  - Open Samples/MetalSampleiOS and add the framework into the project.
+  - Open Samples/MetalSampleiOS and build and run it.

 # Running Tests